duzh11/neuris_semantic/README.md

-# NeuRIS_Semantic
+# MOSE

 ## Data preparation
-Scene data used in NeuRIS can be downloaded from [here](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/jiepeng_connect_hku_hk/ElKcK1sus9pLnARZ_e9l-IcBS6cE-6w8xt34bMsvMAiuIQ?e=0z1eka) and extract the scene data into folder `../Data/dataset/indoor`.
+Scene data used in NeuRIS can be downloaded from [here](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/jiepeng_connect_hku_hk/ElKcK1sus9pLnARZ_e9l-IcBS6cE-6w8xt34bMsvMAiuIQ?e=0z1eka) and extract the scene data into folder `./Data/dataset/indoor`.
 And the scene data used in [ManhattanSDF](https://github.com/zju3dv/manhattan_sdf) are also included for convenient comparisons.

 ## Setup
 ```